Vaijayanthi-Sambath-Kumar/DocHome/README.md

    3) git pull origin main

 for subsequent pulling, use:-
+1) open cmd
+2) go to ieee-hackathon in cmd using the cd command.
-git pull origin main --allow-unrealted-histories
+3) git pull origin main --allow-unrealted-histories

 Datasets: